stevegrunwell/code-review-for-me-and-you/slides/coding-standards.md

 Note:

+* Helpful to determine standards at the beginning of a project
 * Consistent standards == fewer merge conflicts and a more readable codebase
-* Pick a standard for each project and try to stick to it
-    - WP = WordPress coding standards
-    - Composer package = PHP Standard Recommendation (PSR) standards
-* What's important?
+* Determine what's a priority in reviews.
 Security?
 Performance?
 * Are reviews always required, or only for larger changes?